Why Choosing Purpose-Built Restaurant Hardware Makes a Difference

 You are charged with selecting technology solutions for deployment to your restaurant chain’s kitchens.
 On the surface, the task and array of options can seem overwhelming.
 This is the time to be very clear on what ‘success’ looks like for your project.

 Consumer or retail solutions may seem to work in a lab, and attractive price points may make you consider them more than you should.
-But, for the sake of your support group, your operations folks, and maybe your sanity, you should pursue purpose-built devices for use in your kitchens.
+But, for the sake of your support group, your operations folks, and maybe your sanity, you should pursue purpose-built hardware for use in your kitchens.

-What is a purpose-built device?
+What is purpose-built restaurant hardware?

 By ‘purpose-built’ we mean items specifically designed and produced to survive and thrive in the target environment where it will be installed.
 There are a few key considerations in selecting purpose-built equipment that lesser manufacturers or consumer/retail solutions can never provide, including: